 Starting with vSphere 6.5, customers can take advantage of virtual machine encryption.
+This section describes how to design backup and restore to handle VM encryption.

 Encryption protects sensitive parts of a VM and some or all of its virtual disks.
 The vCenter Server retrieves keys from a key management server and pushes them to ESXi hosts, which use the keys to encrypt virtual disk data, NVRAM, portions of the VMX file, and so forth.
 See the vSphere Security manual for details.